 Illuminate is the name of a clinical trial which aims to study whether the investigational RNA therapy sepofarsen is effective and safe for people with Leber congenital amaurosis 10 (LCA10) due to the most common p.Cys998X mutation, also known as c.2991+1655A>G, in the CEP290 gene.
 This Phase 2/3 pivotal trial is the second clinical study to investigate sepofarsen.
-If you are interested in joining this trial, please read about the eligibility criteria.

 What is sepofarsen?

 Sepofarsen (formerly known as QR-110) is an investigational RNA therapy that aims to restore vision in people that have LCA due to the p.Cys998X mutation in the CEP290 gene.

 Clinical trials are used by researchers to find out whether new medicines are effective and safe.
 Key aspects of the Illuminate trial are the following:

 - Illuminate aims to find out whether sepofarsen is effective at improving vision, safe and well-tolerated;